tklebel/rOpenSci-blog/draft.md

 There are a few cases where adding coverage would not be too difficult, which I have mentioned in
 [issue #71](https://github.com/ropensci/jstor/issues/71).
-Another area where there is still some work is in adding a few more fields which could be extracted from the documents.
-This would involve some XPATH but could be a good starting point if you are curious about how those work.
+Another area where there is still some work to do is extracting a few more fields from the documents.
+This would involve some XPATH but could be a good starting point if you are curious about how this works.
 The corresponding issues are [#23](https://github.com/ropensci/jstor/issues/23) and [#32](https://github.com/ropensci/jstor/issues/32).
 Any help, even fixing typos in the vignettes or documentation, is greatly